xaviml/controllerx/docs/advanced/action-types.md

 _The `event` key is the event from your controller and integration._

 If an action is still executing (most likely because of a `delay` in place), and another of the same type gets fired, the previous one will be cancelled and a new one will be executed.
-This is not configurable and it works the same as [`mode: restart`](https://www.home-assistant.io/docs/automation/modes) for Home Assistant automations.
+This is not configurable and it works the same as [`mode: restart`](https://www.home-assistant.io/docs/automation/modes) from Home Assistant automations.

+Actions will be executed sequentially, so keep in mind that if using predefined actions, it is not recommended to use a list of `hold` actions since they will be executed sequentially, and it will not result in an expected behaviour.
+This is because the `hold` actions are blocking operations and they will not be finished until a `release` action is fired.